ixalender/flatuuid/README.md

 ## Why?!
 Because I use UUID as a part of models and URLs in my APIs.
 But I don't like generated unique string which contains unuseful data like "-".

-Also, I'm tired of copying from project to project the code for removing these pieces of string.

 ## Install
 ```
 go get github.com/ixalender/flatuuid